-Checklist of official forms to be completed by the Presiding Officer paperwork even if it seems that there is nothing to report.
+Checklist of official forms to be completed by the Presiding Officer

-- the ballot paper account(s) - the list of voters with disabilities assisted by companions - the list of votes marked by the Presiding Officer - the statement of the number of voters whose votes were marked by the Presiding Officer - the statement of the number of postal votes delivered to the polling station - the list of tendered votes
+- the ballot paper accounts - the list of voters with disabilities assisted by companions - the list of votes marked by the Presiding Officer - the statement of the number of voters whose votes were marked by the Presiding Officer - the statement of the number of postal votes delivered to the polling station - the list of tendered votes to report.
+There may be occasions when, for example, no tendered ballot papers have been issued or electors have not spoilt any ballot papers.
+In those cases, the Presiding Officer should still fill in the relevant sections of the ballot paper accounts.

 Completion of the paperwork is easier if all the official forms are laid out with their corresponding envelopes.
 The front of each of the official envelopes lists the contents.

 Complete as many of the forms and envelopes as possible during the day, well before the close of poll.
-Remember to complete all of the
+Remember to complete all of the paperwork even if it seems that there is nothing